bryansomto/monty/README.md

 ## Description

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python!).
 It relies on a unique stack, with specific instructions to manipulate it.
 By convention, the files containing Monty bytecodes have the .m extension.
-The goal of this project is to create an interpreter for Monty ByteCodes files.
+The main goal of this project is to create an interpreter for Monty ByteCodes files.

 ***